 It’s 2017, everyone wants to be able to pause and rewind live television, or skip through the commercials.
 So this is understandably a big question mark.

 YouTube TV has what’s called “Cloud DVR’ where users can record multiple shows at the same time, and they’re stored in the cloud.
 So you’ll never, ever run out of space like some cable set-top boxes.
-YouTube TV users will have unlimited cloud DVR space, but take note that recordings will only be available for 9-months.
+YouTube TV users also get unlimited cloud DVR space, but take note that recordings are only be available for 9-months.
 Then they automatically get deleted.
 Recorded shows also have pause, and the ability for skip commercials with fast forward.

 What Devices Can Access YouTube TV?

-Last but certainly not least is the list of supported devices that will have access to YouTube TV.
-Considering it isn’t traditional cable, any regular TV won’t have access.
+Last but certainly not least is the list of supported devices that have access to YouTube TV.
+Considering it isn’t traditional cable, any regular TV won’t work.
 That said, there are multiple cheap products that will turn any TV into a smart one, like the Chromecast.

 Google states that YouTube TV will essentially be available on any and all screens.
 As long as you have something that can access it.
 Anyone with a smartphone, tablet, laptop, Xbox, Roku, Android TV, Smart TV, Nexus Player, NVIDIA Shield and presumably many more.
 This list isn’t official, but we have a feeling every major platform will be on board.
-And that includes iOS app support.
+Including support for iOS.